danimdev/danimdev/README.md

 My Favorite Technologies are at the moment:

 - C#, WPF, XAML, EF Core
-- as well some Experience in HTML, CSS and ASP.NET
+- as well some Experience in HTML, CSS and Bootstrap

 <!---
 danimdev/danimdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.